 Here are a few applications of how IoT is taking over our lives, and how companies are preparing to blow you away with smart devices using IoT.

-Major Applications of IoT
+Top Applications of IoT in 2023

 The Internet of Things, combined with other technological disruptions like 5G, automation, and machine learning, revolutionize the way we live and do business.
 In that vein, let’s look closer at IoT and some of the practical real-world IoT applications already making a positive impact today.